yuansfer/yuansfer-mobile-sdk-android/README.md

 English | [中文文档](README_zh.md)

 ## Introduction
-This is a project that aggregates WeChat、Alipay or Braintree payments, It mainly provides apps to quickly access APIs for many payments, At the same time, it supports the convenient call of some online API interfaces.
-Each payment method is independent of each other, and corresponding dependencies are introduced if necessary.
+This project supports multiple payment methods, including WeChat Pay, Alipay, credit card, PayPal, Venmo, Google Pay, CashApp, and more.
+These payment methods are independent of each other, and you only need to introduce the corresponding dependencies when needed.
+The project consists of an SDK and a demo.
+The SDK provides interfaces and encapsulations for various payment methods, making it easy for you to integrate payment functions quickly.
+The demo provides specific code examples and explanations, making it easy for you to learn how to use the SDK for payment integration.
+By using the SDK, you can quickly integrate multiple payment methods, provide users with more convenient payment options, and improve their payment experience and transaction efficiency.
 ## Quick integration
-* Add jitpack and Alibaba Cloud mirror url to the build.gradle file under the project.
-If Alipay is integrated, specify the aar directory.
+* In the build.gradle file of your project, you can add JitPack and Alibaba Cloud mirror URLs.
+If you need to integrate Alipay, you also need to specify the AAR directory.
 ````
 buildscript {
     repositories {
         google()
-        // aliyun mirror
+        // aliyun url
         maven { url 'https://maven.aliyun.com/repository/jcenter' }
     }
 }
 repositories {
     // jitpack url
     maven { url 'https://jitpack.io' }
-    // aliyun mirror
+    // aliyun url
     maven { url 'https://maven.aliyun.com/repository/jcenter' }
     // alipay arr location (optional)
     flatDir {